 Professor Brian Webster-Henderson, Chair of the Council of Deans of Health added:

-“I am delighted at the launch of CoDH Wales and look forward to working closely with colleagues in Wales.
+“I am delighted with the launch of CoDH Wales and look forward to working closely with colleagues in Wales.
 We are committed as an organisation to being UK focused and the effective delivery of our new strategy depends entirely on enhancing membership engagement.
 CoDH Wales means we are now even better placed to assist our Welsh member universities and work with our stakeholders in Wales.”

 Notes to editors